Brooklyn solutions logo

 GRC Technology and Tools

-While GRC as a concept is not limited to technology, in practice GRC technology platforms are invaluable for enabling and streamlining the above processes.
-Especially for larger organizations, the complexity of tracking hundreds of risks, controls, and requirements manually (often across spreadsheets and email) becomes unmanageable.
+While GRC as a concept is not limited to technology, in practice, GRC technology platforms are invaluable for enabling and streamlining the above processes.
+Especially for enterprise organisations, the complexity of tracking hundreds of risks, controls, and requirements manually (often across spreadsheets and email) becomes unmanageable.
 This is where GRC software (also called integrated risk management tools or governance tools) comes into play.

-• Automation of Tasks: GRC software can automate routine but critical tasks like sending reminders for control tests, triggering alerts for compliance deadline, routing incidents to the appropriate personnel, or compiling risk reports.
-By automating workflows, the tool ensures nothing falls through the cracks and reduces the manual labor on GRC teams.
+• Automation of Tasks: GRC software can automate routine but critical tasks like sending reminders for control tests, triggering alerts for compliance deadlines, routing incidents to the appropriate personnel, or compiling risk reports.
+By automating workflows, the tool ensures nothing falls through the cracks and reduces the manual labour on GRC teams.
 For example, if a new regulation comes into effect, the system might automatically create tasks for policy owners to update relevant policies and send notifications to compliance officers.
-Automation not only saves time but also minimizes human error in compliance processes.
+Automation not only saves time but also minimises human error in compliance processes.

 • Real-Time Monitoring and Reporting: One of the biggest advantages is real-time visibility.
 Dashboards and analytics in GRC tools allow executives and risk owners to see up-to-date risk metrics, compliance status, and outstanding issues at a glance.
 For instance, a GRC tool might show a heat map of risk levels across divisions, or a compliance dashboard might indicate which regulations are “green” (in compliance) vs “red” (issues pending).
 This real-time monitoring is especially important in fast-changing risk areas like cybersecurity.
 It enables a shift from reactive to proactive management – you can respond to warning signs before they escalate.

 There are many GRC platforms on the market, each with different strengths (more on popular tools in the next section).
 Common capabilities to look for include: risk assessment modules, compliance requirement tracking, control management, workflow automation, issue/incident management, audit management, dashboards and reporting, and integration APIs.
-For smaller organizations, sometimes existing tools like project management software or spreadsheets can be tailored to basic GRC needs, but as complexity grows, a dedicated GRC platform becomes invaluable.
+For smaller organisations, sometimes existing tools like project management software or spreadsheets can be tailored to basic GRC needs, but as complexity grows, spreadsheets are unlikely to cut it, and a dedicated GRC platform becomes invaluable.

 Common GRC Challenges

-Implementing GRC is a journey, and organizations can face a number of challenges along the way.
+Implementing GRC is a journey, and organisations can face a number of challenges along the way.
 Understanding these common hurdles can help you plan better and avoid pitfalls:

 • Alignment Across Departments: GRC, by nature, cuts across various functions.
 Getting alignment of multiple departments’ priorities can be tricky.
 Each department might have different objectives or risk perspectives.
 Without alignment, a GRC initiative could stall due to conflicting agendas.
 To address this, it’s important to establish a cross-functional GRC committee or working group from the start, including representatives from all key areas (IT, HR, finance, operations, etc.).
 Jointly developing the GRC framework and agreeing on common goals (like “reduce compliance findings by X%” or “integrate risk reporting to the board”) helps create buy-in.
 Executive sponsorship is also critical here – if top leadership makes GRC a priority and holds all departments accountable to it, alignment becomes much easier.
 The tone from the top can unite disparate teams under the GRC mission.